user95f85f/debian-fresh2/README.md

   &egrave;  <!-- yet another engraved lower-case e -->
   &sub;     <!-- the @set to the left is LESS-THAN/WITHIN @super_set to the right -->

+RECORD YOUR BASH SESSION COMMAND-SESSION

+  script #file ``typescript'' gets created in PWD until you CTRL+D or whatever

+RFC2822 compliant date string for current date

+  date -R
+  #Tue, 12 Jul 2022 16:16:32 -0700

+BASH STDIN ACCEPTING COMMANDS EXTRAS

+  # FILE contents As-STDIN 2 BASH command STDIN
+  <"$filename_input" $command

+  #for example:
+  </etc/hosts pager

+USING/OPENING STREAMS/SPECIAL-FILE-DESCRIPTORS TO ATTACH/USE IN YOUR BASH PROCESS

+  echo testString >~/dlt
+  #open special file descriptors for this bash process
+  exec 9<~/dlt 4>~/from_dlt
+  #accept file descriptor 9 as STDIN and output file descriptor 4 as STDOUT
+  cat <&9 >&4
+  #close file-descriptor 4 as an OUTPUT and close file-descriptor 9 as an INPUT stream/file
+  exec 4>&- 9<&-
+  head ~/from_dlt
+  #testString
+  shred --verbose -u ~/dlt ~/from_dlt

+DELETE ALL CARRIAGE RETURN CHARACTERS IN BASH FROM STDOUT OF A PREVIOUS BASH COMMAND EXECUTION

+  | tr --delete '\r'

+BASH BULL****

+  man col
+  man cut
+  man xargs
 sudo lsblk --list --output-all /dev/sda | tr '\t' ' ' | sed 's/ \{2,\}/ /g'